samesies/barber-jekyll/README.md

     url: http://thomasvaeth.com
 ```

-You can change the email address the [contact form](#contact-form) is sent to, add Google Analytics, change the SEO settings, grow your website with additional authors, and much more.
+You can change the URL the [contact form](#contact-form) is sent to, add Google Analytics, change the SEO settings, grow your website with additional authors, and much more.

 ### Create Posts
 All posts go upder the ````_posts```` directory.
 You can also have a ````_drafts```` directory with posts that will on your development page, but not in production.